Dreistein/better-xbox-controller/README.md

 - `status`: Whether the button is pressed or not

 ## Event: button:key(status)
-Emitted when a specific button is pressed where `<key>` is one of the button keys.
+Emitted when a specific button is pressed where `<key>` is one of the button constants.

 - `status`: Whether the button is pressed or not